okhanokbay/MapViewPlus/README.md

 ### DefaultCalloutView

 - MapViewPlus supplies you a ready-to-go template for callout view.
 You can see the usage example of it in the example project.
-Just download it and try.
 - It allows you to specify the source of the image.
 It has three options:
   1) ```.downloadable(imageURL: URL, placeholder: UIImage?)```
       - Downloads the image with the help of Kingfisher framework